-- 3.3 Option 1: the committee recommends that delegated authority be given to the Head of Spatial Planning and Economic Development to make nonmaterial, typographical corrections, and formatting changes, as necessary. - 3.3 Option 2: the committee does not recommend that delegated authority be given to the Head of Spatial Planning and Economic Development to make non-material, typographical corrections, and formatting changes, as necessary.
+- 2.3 Option 1 That delegated authority be given to the Head of Spatial Planning and Economic Development to make non-material, typographical corrections, and formatting changes, as necessary.
+This ensures that any subsequent minor corrections are able to be made to the Local Plan Review in the most efficient manner. - 2.4 Option 2 That delegated authority is not given to the Head of Spatial Planning and Economic Development to make non-material, typographical corrections, and formatting changes, as necessary.